mmondics/aiops-z/README.md

     ![policy-erroneous](images/policy-erroneous.png)

-    This action enables CP4AIOps to `ssh` to a target server and run the `oc` commands that would be possible if you were to `ssh` there yourself.
+    This action enables CP4AIOps to `ssh` to a target server and run the proper `oc` commands to solve the issue.
 This action takes advantage of the `SSH` Data connection that we saw in an [earlier section](#data-and-tool-connections).

     There are other alternatives to `ssh` - HTTP API calls or Ansible automation playbooks, for example.

-    Runbook and actions can be associated with incidents as well, so that whenever an incident is created that meets certain criteria, a runbook can automatically kick off problem remediation.
+    Runbooks and actions can be associated with incidents as well, so that whenever an incident is created that meets certain criteria, a runbook can automatically kick off problem remediation.

 #### Incidents and Alerts